AbielKiflu/Exercice-Cadavre-Exquis-Abiel/README.md

 after he start a stream the mic start to bug again

 we will see if it juste the stream. we hope it is

+Yes it was a little difficult for the communication

+...

+I don't know what to add